togashigreat/AnimeScraper/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/AnimeScraper)

-**AnimeScraper** is a Python library designed for scraping and parsing anime-related data from MyAnimeList.
+**AnimeScraper** is an Open Source Python library designed for scraping and parsing anime-related data from MyAnimeList.
 With support for asynchronous requests, it allows you to fetch detailed information about anime, characters, and more efficiently.

 ## 🚀 Features